top of page

 Lisa and Adrian Saunders

-Four and a half years later they've saved over 7000 tonnes of electronics and appliances from landfill through a unique network that to re-uses over 60% of the items they collect.
+Six years later, we've saved over 8700 tonnes of over 2.6 million electronics and appliances from landfill.
+We do this with the help of a unique network that enables us to re-use over 60% of the items we collect.
 The rest gets responsibly recycled.

-They've re-homed heritage items and electronics that have another life in them, reconditioned old technology and found sought-after parts for keen restorers and collectors.
+We've re-homed heritage items and electronics that have some more life left in them, reconditioned old technology and found sought-after parts for keen restorers and collectors.

 Whirl Recycling is and will always will be a fully free service to the community, business, governments, schools, religious institutions... everyone.